 Select the desired software version from the list of available options.

 Once the upgrade is complete, press the enter key to select Yes to start your software.

-Your output may vary based upon the nature of the upgrade, occasion, various packages, and dependencies that 128T requires as part of the 128T Routing Software upgrade.
+Your output may vary based upon the nature of the upgrade, occasion, various packages, and dependencies that SSR requires as part of the SSR Routing Software upgrade.

-The standard upgrade workflow is for individual instances of 128T software to download software upgrades directly from mirror servers hosted and managed by 128 Technology on the public internet.
-Occasionally, 128T routers are deployed in locations with restricted or no access to the internet.
-In this case, you can configure the routers to retrieve software from conductor.
+The standard upgrade workflow is for individual instances of SSR software to download software upgrades directly from mirror servers hosted and managed by Juniper on the public internet.
+Occasionally, SSR routers are deployed in locations with restricted or no access to the internet.
+In this case, you can configure the routers to retrieve software from a conductor.

 Within a given router's configuration, at